AugurProject/augur/README.md

 ### Running Ethereum

+Install go-ethereum ([installation instructions](https://github.com/ethereum/go-ethereum/wiki)).
+Add a new account with `geth account new` and then start the client with `geth --rpc --rpcport 8080 --unlock primary`.

+*or*

 Install cpp-ethereum ([installation instructions](https://github.com/ethereum/cpp-ethereum/wiki)).
-Start the Ethereum daemon with `eth -j`, which will enable the JSON-RPC interface on port 8080.
+Start the client with `eth -j`, which will enable the JSON-RPC interface on port 8080.

-You should now be able to load `augur/augur.html` in Chrome or Firefox.
+With either client running, you should now be able to load `augur/augur.html` in Chrome or Firefox.

 ## Features

+- [ ] market commenting
 - [ ] featured markets
 - [ ] filters to organize markets by volume, category, number of traders, trading fee, initial liquidity
 - [ ] api voting
 - [ ] search engine for contract data / markets
-- [ ] chat in UI
 - [ ] social media integrations